 Running back Issaih Aguero picked it up and his momentum carried him into the end zone.
 Barot tried to help Aguero but was called for holding while in the end zone.
 By rule that's a safety.
 And with 4:43 to go in the first, West had a 2-0 lead.
-The Hawks responded.
 Tim Frizzell scored on the ground from 5 yards out early in the second quarter.
 The extra point was blocked, but with 11:15 to go in the first half, Hardin Valley was on top by a rarely seen 6-2 score.
-However, an Augero fumble and an Eric Middle-But first year starter Zach Harshey made an ill-advised pass into the end zone that for a Rebels touchdown.
+However, an Augero The Hawks responded.

+fumble and an Eric Middleannon couldn't get on the ton recovery gave the Rebels same page on a handoff. the football at the Hawks 36.
+But first year starter Zach Harshey made an ill-advised pass into the end zone that for a Rebels touchdown.
 The was picked off, halting the extra point was wide to the West drive. rusty.
-On the Hawks next the third quarter. possession Barot couldn't handle the snap and West early in the fourth made recovered at the Hawks 29. the score 15-9, West took The West offense couldn't do anything with that great field position however, and West all night, the Rebels offense took possession at their own moved the football.
-The 23. annon made the most of the opportunity.
-He went 67 yards, breaking a boatload of tackles along the way, and with 2:20 to go in the half, West led 9-6.
-And that was the score at intermission as well.
+On the Hawks next the third quarter. possession Barot couldn't The West offense couldn't do anything with that great field forced to punt the football of DeVante Patrick brought Lady Bulldogs overcome slow start, sweep CAK the chance to play them.